 About halfway down we run into another thru-hiker – hiking south.
 Strange.
 We stop to talk to him and he tells us that we are about to enter into the heart of the Gila River (which apparently means that we will be constantly crossing the river and will have wet feet for the next week).
 He is hiking northbound, but he got sketched out with the navigation through the Gila so he was going to hike back to the road and hitch ahead.

-At the bottom of the switchbacks we walk through a gate which might as well be a portal to another dimension.
+At the bottom of the switchbacks, we walk through a gate that might as well be a portal to another dimension.

 We have arrived at the Gila.